Copenhagen Fashion Summit: Big Brands and Sustainability, What’s Changed?

 Collaboration, Collaboration, Collaboration!
 We must collaborate to achieve sustainability in the fashion industry.
 This was the key takeaway in nearly every session at the Copenhagen Fashion Summit 2019.

 But where are we?
 Are big fashion players truly engaged in taking action?
 Or are we convening in a beautiful Nordic city simply to play lip service to each other?
-These were some of the questions I set out to answer and I think I have found some new light.
+These were some of the questions I set out to answer at the Copenhagen Fashion Summit and I think I have found some new light.

 There are some amazing sustainable actions that are being taken by big brands, many are clearly trying to steer very large ships towards a sustainable path.
 However, we are simply not moving fast enough with 40% of the global supply chain are not even in the conversation yet!